 The architecture throughout D.C., in general, is pretty amazing.
 I was in awe at how detailed and stunning these old buildings are and how clean/pristine they still look.

 From delicious doughnuts to amazing crab cakes, we ate a lot of great food while in D.C.
 We ate at Union Market one night (where this wall art was found) and loved checking out the open-air market, such a fun vibe there.
 We ate cupcakes in Georgetown and had to try both hotspots — Georgetown Cupcakes and Baked & Wired — just to see which one we liked more (both were amazing but we did like Baked and Wired a bit more).

 We also ate at Old Ebbit Grill, which was a delicious old-time pub right by the White House.
 Astro doughnuts & District Doughnuts were both delicious too.
 One thing we didn’t get around to eating was from one of the many food trucks around the city… they all smelled amazing if that counts for anything.

 10. Pack the Essentials

 Overall our trip to D.C. was so much better than I ever could have imagined.
-We loved everything about this city and were so impressed at how clean it was and how NICE everyone was.
+We loved everything about this city and were so impressed with how clean it was and how NICE everyone was.
 Like really, really kind… everywhere!
 If you’re heading there anytime soon, I would recommend packing a camera, sunscreen, sunglasses and most importantly, comfy walking shoes!

 Matt and I walked over 50 miles (!!!!) during the four days we were there and were extremely thankful that we packed comfy gym shoes (these are the ones I brought).
 Although 50 miles seems like so much walking, we never felt overwhelmed or bored from walking because we loved exploring.

-Overall, we would give our Spring trip to Washington, D.C. an A++ and can’t wait until we can visit again some day!
+Overall, we would give our Spring trip to Washington, D.C. an A++ and can’t wait until we can visit again someday!